 - Hackers trying to exploit weakness in building management systems

-- Destruction of data, plans – either malicious or inadvertent.
+- Destruction of data or plans – either malicious or inadvertent.

 Additional services for these types of project also include:

 - Cover tailored for compliance with lenders